Choose your language

 1. In the Recipients section, select who to deploy the print queue to:

-2. Click Create new.
+2. Select Use deployment rules, then select Create rule.
 The Create new deployment rule panel is displayed.

 3. In the Deployment rule name field, enter a name for the print queue that users will understand.
 It will be displayed in their list of printers.